mnmpdadish/dvmc/README.md

 This code is based on the original mVMC open source package [source](https://github.com/issp-center-dev/mVMC) and [arXiv:1711.11418](https://arxiv.org/abs/1711.11418).
+It reuse most of the previous source code.
 Please refer to the documentation in the open source package as this will not be covered here.

 It implements a new feature where you can calculate the frequency